The Crime of Padre Amaro: Plot

-Newly ordained Father Amaro (Gael García Bernal) arrives in Los Reyes, a small town in the fictional state of Aldama, to start his life serving the church.
-He is a protégé of a ruthless political bishop, while the local priest, Father Benito (Sancho Gracia), is having a long ongoing affair with a local restaurant owner.
+Recently ordained a priest, 24-year-old Father Amaro arrives in Los Reyes, a small town in the fictional state of Aldama, to start his life serving the church.
+He is a protégé of a ruthless political bishop, while the local priest, Father Benito, is having a long ongoing affair with a local restaurant owner.
 Benito is building a large hospital and recuperation center, which is partially funded by a cartel's drug lord.
-Meanwhile, another priest in the area, Father Natalio, is under investigation for supporting left-wing insurgents in his secluded rural church area.
+Meanwhile, another priest in the area, Father Natalio, the only clergyman portrayed positively in the film, is under investigation for supporting left-wing insurgents in his secluded rural church area.

-Amelia (Ana Claudia Talancón), a local 16-year-old girl, teaches catechism to the young children in the town, and is the daughter of Benito's mistress.
-At the start of the story, she is contemplating marriage to Rubén (Andrés Montiel), a young journalist beginning his career, but tension is depicted as Rubén is a non-believer and Amelia is strongly Catholic.
+Amélia, a local 16-year-old girl, teaches catechism to the young children in the town, and is the daughter of Benito's mistress.
+At the start of the story, she is contemplating marriage to Rubén, a young journalist beginning his career, but tension is depicted as Rubén is a non-believer and Amélia is strongly Catholic.
 Rubén's father is an avowed anti-clerical atheist who is unpopular within the town for his strong opinions.

-Amaro soon becomes infatuated with Amelia, who is strongly attracted to him and asks awkward questions about love and sin in the confessional, admitting that she masturbates to Jesus.
+Amaro soon becomes infatuated with Amélia, who is strongly attracted to him and asks awkward questions about love and sin in the confessional, admitting that she masturbates to Jesus.
 She later touches his hand while serving him at the restaurant.
 The newspaper is tipped off about Benito baptising the drug lord's newborn child, and Rubén is asked to write about the scandals in his hometown.
 With the aid of mountains of evidence compiled by his father, he publishes a story about Benito's hospital being a front for money laundering.
 The church has Amaro write a denial and Rubén is then sacked by the newspaper under pressure from the Catholic lobby.
-Amelia then phones Rubén and dumps him, berating him with a string of obscenities.
+Amélia then phones Rubén and dumps him, berating him with a string of obscenities.
 Rubén's family home is vandalized by devout Catholics and when he returns home, he assaults Amaro when he sees him in the street.
 Amaro decides not to press charges, and Rubén avoids jail time.